jabdul/appland/src/manual/About.md

 * Admin Area for Monitoring and Managing Modules

 ### Basic workflow ###
-Once Appland and its command-line (apln) interface have installed, you can manage your projects (or modules) as easily as the following:
+Once Appland and its command-line interface (apln) have been installed, you can manage your projects (or modules) as easily as the following:

-	  # Create a basic scaffold for your module...
+Create a basic scaffold for your module...

     $ apln create my-app

-	  # ...and when you're ready for production, this will concatenate, optimise, and minify your
-	  # JavaScripts and CSS into a distribution directory:
+...and when you're ready for production, this will concatenate, optimise, minify your JavaScripts and CSS into a distribution directory:

     $ apln build my-app

 ### Next steps ###
 To get started, go through the step-by-step [installation guide](/Installation.md.html).